fers4t/Twitter-Supervisor/README.md

   --config CONFIG_FILE  specify which configuration file to use.
 It must be a
                         JSON file.
-  --database DB_FILE    specify which SQLite .db file to use --reduce_tweets_number NUM_OF_PRESERVED_TWEETS
+  --database DB_FILE    specify which SQLite .db file to use --delete_tweets [NUM_OF_PRESERVED_TWEETS]
-                        delete the old tweets of the account --reduce_fav_number NUM_OF_PRESERVED_FAVORITES
+                        delete old tweets of the account, preserve only the specified number (by default 50) --delete_favorites [NUM_OF_PRESERVED_FAVORITES]
-                        delete the old favorites of the account
+                        delete old likes of the account, preserve only the specified number (by default 50) --version             show the program version number and exit

 ```